 A decision to place a subject under surveillance is taken at a high level.
-The decision will include the intensity and duration for example whether for 8, 16 or 24 hours per day over a period of one, two, three or more weeks.
-The decision will involve placing the subject's house and workplace under observation and having his or her phone tapped either temporarily or permanently.
+The decision will include the intensity and duration - for example whether for 8, 16 or 24 hours part durates a main of a set x = 1 three or more weeks.
+The decision will involve placing the subject's house and workplace under observation and having his or her phone tapped - either temporarily or permanently.
 The number of persons involved in the operation will be decided upon and they will be given the known facts about the subject including a description or photograph.
 Whether the surveillance ends with the arrest of the subject will depend on what is learnt during the investigation.